 In the end I decided to follow a path by the bridge on the right side of the river, signed: ‘Viaduct, 1 hr’.
 It might continue along or above the gorge to a point where I could put in with the worst behind me.
 If it didn’t I could turn back and hitch or bus – or if desperate, clamber uphill to the D301 backroad to Prades.

 And that is what I did, but not without a huge amount of effort.
-Initially the path followed the riverbank, passing a few Grade 3s (right, probably ‘La Benne’; KM1.8) which would have swamped my Yak like hot ‘creme anglais’ over a freshly baked rhubarb crumble.
+Initially, the path followed the riverbank, passing a few Grade 3s (above, probably ‘La Benne’; KM1.8) which would have swamped my Yak like hot ‘creme anglais’ over a freshly baked rhubarb crumble.

-Some three hours later, high above the valley and heading for dehydration (33°C in Brioude that day), I gave up.
+Some three hours later, high above the valley and heading for dehydration (33°C in Brioude that day), I gave up trying to follow a path.
 Fallen trees, brambles, scree slopes, an intermittent path and the 1:1 slope all took their toll.
-After a failed attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310, like I’d just escaped from a teenage slasher movie.
+After a failed attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310 backroad, looking like I’d just escaped from a teenage slasher movie.
 Scratched, bitten, stung and grazed to buggery, I’d covered 3km in three hours.

-I’d seen signs for the rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
+I’d seen signs for a rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
 It would have been a great way to punch through the big rapids without a care in the world.
-Picture above left: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just round the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.
+Picture above: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.

-Dropping the kit bag and setting up by the riverside ‘La Petite Grille’, it had indeed become hot enough to grill a ‘croque monsieur‘, but once on the water it sure felt good to flop down and float away like a stray log.
+Dropping the kit bag and setting up by the riverside below ‘La Petite Grille’, it had indeed become hot enough to grill a salmon, but once on the water it sure felt good to flop down and float away like a stray log.
 Just like in the wilds of northwest Scotland, if you have the choice: float, don’t walk.

 Obviously part of me wondered if I could have managed the gnarly rapids upstream.
-After all, I’d clearly scraped through before in the Sunny (still hard to believe).
+After all, I’d clearly scraped through years ago in the Sunny (still hard to believe).
 But I’d followed my gut and felt happy with that.